yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - Required.
 - It doesn't matter which type of authentication you use (Google, Microsoft, Email+Pass, etc.)

+11. Documentation

+- Required.
+- Include any flowcharts here.
+- Explain what the application does, how it works, etc.
+- IMPORTANT: Explain how to run your application with **ordered** steps!
+- IMPORTANT: Elaborate on any other technologies that you used.
+- IMPORTANT: Showcase your application (with either a video or screenshots)!
+If the application doesn't run on our end, we'll have a good idea of what it looks like.

 ### 2.2.1.
 Why this stack?

 - We're using this stack for the majority of our future applications now.